Academic Catalogs

 Demonstration of Critical Thinking

-Ability to understand advantages and disadvantages of various marketing methods and developing a strategy suitable for a small business of their choice.
+Students will compare advantages and disadvantages of various marketing methods and develop a strategy suitable for a small business of their choice.

 Required Writing, Problem Solving, Skills Demonstration